basp/pixie/README.md

 All of the classics such as stripe, gradient and checkers are included.
 Pixie supports nested and blended patterns as well.

+## samplers
+Pixie supports aa few samplers out of the box but many more can be implemented using the `ISampler` interface.
+* `DefaultSampler` functions like a pin-hole camera.
+It shoots a single ray for each pixel.
+* `RandomSuperSampler` shoots a bunch of rays in but around the origin of a pixel.
+This sampler is not very smart but it can help with anti-aliasing.
+* `FocalBlurSampler` takes a focal distance and an aperture size and creates an effect known as focal blur.
+Since this samper is also multi-sampling per pixel, it tends to create an anti-aliasing effect as well.

 ## ideas
 * Bezier curves
 * L-systems